Intermediate Ice Climbing Course in the Canadian Rockies

 Risk is an inherent part of all mountain activities.
 We strive to manage and reduce it however, it is impossible to totally eliminate.
 Learn more about our safety and risk management approach here.
 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

-Emergency Medical Expenses Insurance:
+Emergency Medical Evacuation

-We recognize that our guests’ schedules may change for many reasons; business, family, flight delays, injuries, and other unplanned events.
+We recognize that our guests’ schedules may change for many reasons, business, family, flight delays, injuries, and other unplanned events.
 For these eventualities, Trip Cancellation/Interruption insurance is a great way to protect your investment.
+We can assure you that circumstances do arise that prevent guests from participating in trips or courses and trip cancellation & interruption insurance is a relatively easy way to manage your level of risk of unforeseen events.

-For all your travel insurance requirements we recommend the Simpson Group.
-This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical, and Personal Effect Loss for Canadian Travelers.
-We highly recommend purchasing this insurance.
-For more information and to purchase a plan, visit the Simpson Group’s website.
+For all your travel insurance requirements we recommend Simpson Group Insurance Services.
+For more information and to purchase a plan, visit Simpson Group’s website.

 Dates: